Do You Truly Know Why You Have Chosen Your Partner?

 3. Stay clear of any form of additional bodily intoxication like alcohol, smoking, and the like.
 If you use any of these substances regularly use them in your natural habit.

-Ask Yourself The Question
+Ask Yourself the Question

 At the end of the day, full of purpose and love, healthy bodily and mental activities, and free from intoxicants, when you arrive home and feel emotionally balanced, you carve out about one hour in silence and solitude.